ruotianluo/Faster-RCNN-Densecap-torch/README.md

  sh scripts/download_pretrained_model.sh
  ```

- This will download a zipped version of the model (about 2.7 GB) to `data/models/' (Sorry about the size.)
+ This will download a zipped version of the model (about 2.7 GB) to `data/models/' (Sorry about the size.
+I didn't clean it.)
  This pretrained model is just for trial.

 ## Running on new images